To identify offsets, parenthesis is used with the final report read by owners and the management team.

 Using the same contractor purchasing lots, he purchases three lots for future construction.
-One lot is located in a subdivision known as Cripple Creek and the other two are in a area identified as Governor’s Land.
-So how is the numbering system formatted?
+One lot is located in a subdivision known as Cripple Creek and the other two are in an area identified as Governor’s Land.
+How is the numbering system formatted?

 Assets – 1

 Non Governmental – 8

 Land – 5

 The account number for the lot purchased in Cripple Creek is 1852 and the two lots in Governor’s Land are entered into account number 1857.

 Another example uses refinancing of a real estate bond for an apartment complex in Missouri.
 Here is the existing the four-digit structure: